-From the build system’s perspective, the most prominent change is that now it supports building binaries for two target CPU architectures (64-bit and 32-bit) in the same build.
+From the build system’s perspective, the most notable change is that now it supports building binaries for two target CPU architectures (64-bit and 32-bit) in the same build.
 That’s also known as Multilib build.

 For executables and apps, the build system builds only the 64-bit version by